 Cook your vegetables with stir fry oil and sauté for five minutes or so on medium-high heat.
 This stir fry oil with ginger and garlic is delicious on your noodles should you decide to fry them quickly before putting them in the soup.
 (Trust me, you’ll want to.)

 Chop up the garlic cloves and peel and slice the ginger.
 I have a newfound love for ginger so I put pretty big chunks in mine, but if you prefer ginger just for the flavour, you could use powdered ginger to avoid the spicy blast of flavour when accidentally biting into a piece.
 Throw the garlic and ginger in with the vegetables and let cook for a couple minutes.

-Turn off the heat and add your noodles.
+Turn off the heat and add your noodles, or fry them up in some stir fry oil if you prefer.
 It’s that easy!
-Garnish with cilantro (I forgot to pick this up at the grocery store, so I omitted it on mine), a lime wedge, and hot sauce if you want to kick things up a notch.
+Garnish with cilantro, chopped scallions, a lime wedge, and hot sauce if you want to kick things up a notch.
 I swear by this Nando’s Peri-Peri sauce in medium heat:

 This recipe makes four big bowls that make for great leftovers throughout the week.
 If you want to add chicken, prawns, or tofu to yours, I suggest cooking your protein while you cook the noodles and adding it to your soup when you put the noodles in before serving.